Wednesday, March 4, 2026

 FEEDER CATTLE:

-Upon seeing the live cattle complex trading higher, the feeder cattle
+Upon seeing the live cattle complex rally aggressively, the feeder cattle

-contracts have elected to up their game as most of the contracts are trading
+contracts have jumped into action as well as most of the contracts are sizeable

 LEAN HOGS:

-available on the Daily Direct Morning Hog Report because of confidentiality.
+the Daily Direct Morning Hog report because of confidentiality.
+However, we can

 ShayLe Stewart can be reached at shayle.stewart@dtn.com